Switch your banking to BNZ

 Lastly, transfer any remaining balance to your new account and close your old account(s).

 Account opening criteria apply.
 Full details, Standard Terms and Conditions and Disclosure Statement may also be obtained free at any BNZ store.
 BNZ home loan and credit card lending criteria apply.
 For credit cards an account fee applies.
 For home loans an establishment or redocumentation fee applies.
-A home loan low equity or low doc interest rate premium may apply.
+A home loan low equity interest rate premium may apply.
 Home loan early repayment charges may apply.